Thunder on the Mountain

 "Thunder on the Mountain" is a song written and performed by American singer-songwriter Bob Dylan, released in 2006 as the first track on his album Modern Times.
 Like much of Dylan's 21st century output, he produced the song himself under the pseudonym Jack Frost.

 The song had considerable success, garnering more airtime on U.S. radio than any track on the album next to "Someday Baby".
 Even though it was not released as a single in America, it still managed to spend nine weeks on Billboards Adult Alternative Songs chart, peaking at #22 in January 2007.
 It was released as a single in various European countries in late 2006 and early 2007.

 Composition and recording

 In their book Bob Dylan All the Songs: The Story Behind Every Track, authors Philippe Margotin and Jean-Michel Guesdon note that, lyrically, the song juxtaposes references to religion and romance.
 They describe the music as having "a touch of Chuck Berry's style, particularly in the guitar licks and riffs reminiscent of 'Let It Rock'" and claim that "[t]his rock song is a good way to open Modern Times, even if its overall style is fairly standard.
 The sound and production are similar to that of Love and Theft, and Dylan's new musicians are excellent".
-The song is performed in the sounding key of B-flat major.